GPUOpen-Tools/gpu_performance_api/docs/source/usage.rst

 lists; however, the samples on the secondary command list must be copied back to the primary command list.
 This is done using the GPA_CopySecondarySamples function.
 Once samples are copied back to the primary command list, results will be available after the primary command list has been executed.
+Bundles or secondary command buffers must be re-recorded for each counter pass.
+This also means that extra GPA_CommandListId instances must be created (one per pass for each bundle or secondary command buffer) in order to support copying the results from the bundles or secondary command buffers after execution.

 .. _specific_usage_multiple_command_lists: